Angus King: 117th Congress (2021–2023)

 King was participating in the certification of the 2021 United States Electoral College vote count when Trump supporters attacked the United States Capitol.
 When they breached the Capitol, King and other senators were moved to a safe location.
 He called the event a "violent insurrection" and "unspeakably sad", and blamed Trump.
-In the wake of the attack, King announced that he supports invoking the Twenty-fifth Amendment to the United States Constitution to remove Trump from office.
+In the wake of the attack, King announced that he supported invoking the 25th Amendment to remove Trump from office.

+118th Congress (2023–2025)

+In November 2024, King's vote was one of 19 in favor of a bill to block arms sales to Israel during the Gaza war.
+King, who had skipped an address to Congress by Israeli Prime Minister Benjamin Netanyahu in protest of Israel's conduct of the war in July of that year, said that the war had taken "a dark turn when it resulted in far more casualties among innocent Palestinians—including tens of thousands of women and children—than among Hamas."

+119th Congress

+King reportedly claimed to have mistakenly voted for Josh Divine to have a lifetime appointment as a federal judge.